seedrobotics/tinysafeboot/README.md

 While this fix does not prevent them from booting, it forces the devices out of the "wrong password lock" before initiating any communication in order to prevent interferences from the Emergency erase confirmation.</li>
 <li>Adds the ability to store 2 user defined "Magic Bytes" (useful for model numbers, batch identification, etc)
-<li>What it does NOT DO: it will not produce the TSB binaries to load on your ATMEGA/ATTINY device.
+<li><b>What it does NOT DO</b>: it will not produce the TSB binaries to load on your ATMEGA/ATTINY device.
 If you need that feature, please use TSB original.</li>
 </ul>
 </ul>